bobjacobsen/OlcbChecker/ChecksToAdd.md

  - Implement the Firmware Update check plan
  - Implement the Broadcast Time check plan
+ - The three-PIP message part of the PIP section in the Message Level plan is not implemented.
  - Section 3 Frame Level of the Message Level plan not implemented
  - Is the Message Level duplicate test really checking the right thing?
+ - The three-SNIP message part of the SNIP check is not implemented.
  - CDI section 2.4 not implemented
  - Code the Train Control checks for subsection 8, 9, 10, 11